kiminus/cse134-hw5/README.md

 3. some sample questions to provide practice examples
 4. external links for reference and further explaination

+# Presentation Quality
+1. content side should always have a header, concept introduction, details, and practice question.
+2. every site should use different level headers to provide clear format and breakdown of topics.
+3. use coolors.co to create a harmonic color scheme and more consistent color pattern
+4. use w3 validator to secure code quality and correctness
+5. a roadmap and wireframe to ensure the development is planned and developed according to plan
+6. the content is designed for the intended audience to assist in learning
+7. the platform of presentation is primarily on laptop screen.

 link to site:
 https://cse134-hw2-kiminus.netlify.app/